cintiazago/fii-webcrawler/README.md

-# fii-webcrawler
+# WIP: fii-webcrawler

-This project was created to consume data from the https://fiis.com.br/ website to help investors to make better decisions with their investments.
+This project was created to consume data from the https://fiis.com.br/ website to help investors to make better decisions with their investments focused on Real State Funds.

+## Prerequisites

+What things you need to install the software and how to install them

+* Python 3.x
+* Geckodriver
+* Firefox (you can use another browser)
+* Some Python libraries following

 ## Installing